MiguelMValero/CONES/README.md

 It is possible that some specific testcases require additional libraries.
 Contact the developers in case of further problems.

-# Procedure to run a case, e.g., cavity test case)
+# Procedure to run a case (e.g., cavity test case)

 In the cavity case of OpenFOAM the parameter to be optimized is the velocity at the top wall (initially with a **U**(1 0 0)), and the observations correspond to a simulation where the velocity is equal to **U**(5 0 0) m/s at the top wall.
 Here we include all the steps to make CWIPI work: